-No matter if you are purchasing Costa Rica real estate or Costa Rica beachfront property to live or as an investment, you should be aware of the pros and cons of each property or beach concession.
+Whether purchasing beachfront property to live in or as an investment, you should know the pros and cons of beach concession.

 Also, if you want to purchase land ON the beach, it will not be titled (as a rule).
-As in many other countries in the world, Costa Rica’s beaches are public property.
-So, if you would like to build or buy a beachfront home or business, you should familiarize yourself with the special rules regarding a beachfront property in Costa Rica.
+Costa Rica’s beaches are public property.
+So, if you want to build or buy a beachfront home or business, you should familiarize yourself with the special rules regarding a beachfront property in Costa Rica.
 Take your precautions and make sure you check on all the beachfront property restrictions.

 The Maritime Zoning Law for beachfront property

-The 1977 Maritime Zoning Law (Ley sobre la Zona Marítimo-Terrestre – Ley Numero 6043) regulates ownership and usage of beachfront property in Costa Rica.
-The law creates two zones along Costa Rica’s Pacific and Atlantic coasts.
+With over 800 miles of coastline, it was necessary to regulate beachfront property.
+The 1977 Maritime Zoning Law (Ley sobre la Zona Marítimo-Terrestre – Ley Numero 6043) regulates beachfront property ownership and usage in Costa Rica.
+The law creates two zones along our Pacific and Atlantic coasts.
 Islands are also subject to this law.
-The government owns this “Maritime/Terrestrial” restricted zone and local governments (municipalities) administer it.
+The government owns this “Maritime/Terrestrial” restricted zone, and local governments (municipalities) administer it.

-The two zones total width of 200 meters along the beachfront:
+The law measures from the high tide mark inland.
+There are two zones with a total width of 200 meters along the beachfront (see the image above):

 The Public Zone (Zona Pública)